mashhoodqazi93/Jet-Restaurants/README.md

 # JET Restaurants

-This project is done as assignemnt for Senior Android Engineer position at JET.
+This project is done as [Assignment]() for Senior Android Engineer position at JET.

-The scope of this project is to
-- Render Restaurants List from Json file
-- Apply Search Filter and Sorting
-- Unit/UI Testing

 ## Authors